glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 need to know the full count.
 TODO: Determine how to opt-out of early exit conditions.

 When using `DeltaEnergy` for trial moves, there is no need to evaluate the soft potentials if the hard potential has already found an overlap.
-Is an opt-out of this early exit also needed?
+An opt-out of this early exit should also be implemented in a composite hamiltonian.

 ## Trial moves

 Each trial move is implemented in its own type.
 The struct fields hold the parameters of the move (such as the maximum move size).
 The apply method (which takes a mutable reference to a microstate) attempts a trial move and modifies the microstate when accepted given the Hamiltonian.
 The trial move type has no internal state and is not specifically associated with any simulation or microstate object.
 One trial move can be reused on many different systems, provided they have the same generic types and the move size parameters are meaningful to set the same.
 This design therefore requires an auxiliary type to track the trial move counts for use with monitoring and tuning moves.
 It is the responsibility of the caller to accumulate counter values (if desired).
-The method signature will look something like: `fn apply(&self, &mut microstate:
+The method signature will look something like: `fn apply(&self, &mut microstate: M,
-M, &hamiltonian: H) -> Counter` To make accumulation easy, the `Counter` types should implement the necessary arithmetic traits.
+hamiltonian: &H, state: &Macrostate ) -> Counter` To make accumulation easy, the `Counter` types should implement the necessary arithmetic traits.

 ## Model parameters